 A broader perspective on glyphosate and COVID-19

-Glyphosate is ubiquitous: it’s not only a major contaminant in food, but it’s also been found in soil, rivers, lakes, streams, and groundwater, and in blood, urine, and breast milk.
+Glyphosate is ubiquitous.
+It’s not only a major contaminant in food, but it’s also in soil, rivers, lakes, streams, and groundwater, and in blood, urine, and breast milk.
 It’s in rain and in the air and in lung tissue.